-Students without an award letter from the Financial Aid office must be prepared to pay from personal funds.
+Students without an award letter from the Financial Aid office must be prepared to pay from personal funds, including all installment payments.

 Students wishing to use financial aid for bookstore charges may do so after they have completed registration and paid for all of their charges or have set up a payment plan with the Business Office.